SecureSECO/TrustSECO-Spider/README.md

 ### Requirements

 This package is initialized as an npm package so it can be easily imported in node projects.
 However the functionality is written in python.
-You can find all the python files in the src folder.
-When installing the python depenencies, it is important that the path given to `pynode.appendSysPath()` in `trustfacts.js` line 4 is set to the place where the packages are actually installed.
+When installing the python depenencies, it is important that the path in the function `pynode.appendSysPath()` in `trustfacts.js` line 4, is set to the place where the modules are actually installed.

-The standard path we use is `src/env/Lib/site-packages`.
+The standard path we use is `env/Lib/site-packages`.
 If you want to install python packages in an virtual environment on the same location follow these steps:

 0. Make sure python3 installed on your machine
-1. Navigate to the `src` folder within the TRUSTSECO-SPIDER directory in a command terminal.
+1. Navigate to the `TRUSTSECO-SPIDER` directory in a command terminal.
 2. Create a virtual environment by running the command: `python -m venv env`
 3. Navigate into the `env/Scripts` folder.
 4. Activate the venv by running the `activate.bat` exacutable.
-5. You should now see this: `(env) C:/Users/<yourusername>/Documents/TrustSECO-Spider/src/env/Scripts>`
+5. You should now see this: `(env) C:/Users/<yourusername>/Documents/TrustSECO-Spider/env/Scripts>`
-6. Navigate back to the `src` folder
+6. Navigate back to the `TrustSECO-Spider` folder
 7. Install packages in env with pip running: `pip install -r requirements.txt`

 ### Demo